-Perfect Italian Meatballs seem like an appropriate way to start this week right?
-I think so!
+Perfect Italian Meatballs seem like the appropriate way to kick off the ALMOST weekend!

 These meatballs have been in the fall/winter rotation since my culinary school days, much like my baked rigatoni.
 They are PERFECTION.
 Adam, one of my very best friends and food stylist wizard, made them for me over 8 years ago!
 I've since stolen his recipe and made them on repeat for chilly nights when all I want to do is throw something in the oven, curl up on the couch with a blanket, and have a glass of red wine.
-That basically my recipe for success these days between all the holiday parties and events.
-I’m majorly savoring any down time at home and these Perfect Italian Meatballs are kinda the best way to do it!
+That's basically my recipe for success these days between all the crazy deadlines and work obligations.
+I'm majorly savoring any down time when I can snuggle with Poppy, eat some Perfect Italian Meatballs and be very chill.